Will Hughes

 Having graduated a scholarship with Derby County, Hughes made his first team breakthrough during the 2012–13 season; his performances resulted in him earning attraction from multiple clubs across Europe.
 Hughes made his move to the Premier League with Watford in 2017, helping the Hornets reach the FA Cup final in 2019 and maintain top-flight football for three seasons.
 Following Watford's relegation in 2020, Hughes played a central role in their promotion campaign the following season.
+In 2021, he joined Crystal Palace, where he won the FA Cup in 2025.

 Early life

 Born in Weybridge, Surrey, Hughes moved to Derby at the age of two.
 Hughes was first educated at St Peter's Junior school and then Repton School for secondary school in Derbyshire, where he was a boarder attending on a sports scholarship.
 Growing up, Hughes also played cricket and tennis.
 He played for Repton's football team, reaching the final of the Independent Schools Football Association Under-15 Cup in 2010, where he scored the first goal in a 3–1 extra-time defeat to Brentwood.
 Having briefly been on the books of Nottingham Forest, Hughes played for local side Mickleover Jubilee, before leaving Repton to sign for Derby County as a first-year scholar in the summer of 2011.
 While at Derby he completed A-Levels in politics and business with the help of tutors.